 Click the orange button to the right to learn more about what you can start doing today.

 When I was first diagnosed with multiple myeloma in early 1994 all I could think about was how best to treat my cancer.
 As the months passed the pile of envelopes from my health insurance company slowly piled up.
 I knew the envelopes contained “E.O.B.’s” that clinically explained what therapies were being paid for by my insurance and what therapies were not being paid for (covered) by my insurance.
 But ignorance is bliss as they say- financial toxicity of cancer care was killing me but I ignored it.

+I was fighting an incurable cancer and I was pissed off.
 I simply ignored what my insurance company was telling me- positive or negative.
 Big mistake…

 The need for developing a plan to pay for your cancer is the same as developing a therapy plan for your cancer in general.

 Learn about both conventional therapies as well as evidence-based, non-conventional therapies.
 Combining the best of both may afford the highest quality of life with the most cost effective therapies.

 Scroll down the page, ask me a question or post a comment.
 I will reply to you ASAP.

 “A new study from Queen’s University professor Christopher Booth has revealed the pricing of cancer drugs appears to have no relationship to their effectiveness…

 “The staggering cost of cancer care forces many patients to file for bankruptcy, and that financial stress may play a role in cutting their lives short, new research suggests.